 - 1. Turn the fuel valve lever to the OFF position to reduce the possibility of fuel spillage. - 2.
 Place a suitable container below the snowblower to catch the used oil. - 3.
 Remove the drain bolt and drain the oil into the container by slightly tipping the engine toward the oil cap/dipstick.

-- 4. With the engine in a level position, fill to the upper limit mark on the dipstick with the recommended oil (0W-30). - 5.
+- With the engine in a level position, fill to the upper limit mark on the dipstick with the recommended oil (0W-30).
+Check your manual for correct oil capacity. - 5.
 Reinstall the oil cap/dipstick securely.

 Replacing Shear Pins